snizhok/Test-task/README.md

-This is the test task
+This is the test task.
+Database is in protected/data folder.